nnellans/ado-pipelines-guide/README.md

 ## trigger (aka CI Trigger)
 - Looks for pushes to branches and/or tags on the repo where the pipeline is stored
 - This field is optional.
 By default, a push to any branch of the repo will cause the pipeline to be triggered
-- You cannot use variables in `triggers`, as variables are evaluated after triggers are evaluated
+- You cannot use variables in `trigger`, as variables are evaluated after triggers are evaluated
-- `triggers` are not supported inside template files
+- `trigger` is not supported inside template files

 There are 3 ways to define `trigger`:
 ```yaml